L. Bican Polat

 W809

 L. Bican Polat is a Clinical Associate Professor of History at NYU Shanghai.
-He received his joint-degree PhD in Intellectual History and Anthropology from Johns Hopkins University in 2016, specializing in historical and social studies of science and medicine.
+He received his joint-degree PhD in Intellectual History and Anthropology from Johns Hopkins University in 2016, specializing in historical and social studies of science and medicine and historical epistemology.

 Prior to joining NYU, Dr. Polat was a postdoctoral researcher in the Michigan Society of Fellows at Tsinghua University (Beijing, China) and Department of Philosophy at Boğaziçi University (Istanbul, Turkey).
 His work received the support of the Wenner-Gren Foundation for Anthropological Research and has appeared in publications including Journal of the History of the Behavioral Sciences, ISIS, and Studies in History and Philosophy of Science.